 Yesterday, King Ralph finally introduced his "third way" health care plan with quite a bit of controversy.
 His 10 point "solution" is as follows along with commentary.

-New directions and strategies for the continuous improvement and development of the health system will give priority to the interests of the people being served.
+1. Putting Patients at the Center New directions and strategies for the continuous improvement and development of the health system will give priority to the interests of the people being served.
 Albertans will be encouraged to play an active role in maintaining and improving their own health and in deciding on appropriate care and treatment.

 Translation, look after your own health, because we ain't gonna do squat for you.